enabling-languages/python-i18n/py/README.md

 1. Display of numeric tick labels in a numeral system approperiate for the UI language.
 2. Choice on bidirectional layout requirements of the data visualisation.

+### Numeral systems

 Regarding the first issue, it is posisble to use `matplotlib.ticker.FuncFormatter()` to apply a function to convert to the target numeral system, and apply necessary grouping and decimal seperators.

-There is limited guidance available on data visualisation in languages that use bidirectional text.
-Both default LTR layouts and tailored RTL layouts can be observed.
+### RTL layout and data visualisation

 It isn't always necessary to change the layout of the plot.
 If the plot is using a cartesian coordinate system, it is best to use the default layout.
 The layout used, combinined with user expectations, will impact the interpretation of trends in data visualisations.
 User interpretation of the visualisations, combined with user experience are critical inputs into a data visualisation design.